-What should you know when a website uses FullStory?
+What should you know when a website or native mobile application uses FullStory?

-Thousands of companies use FullStory every day to see their websites through their users’ eyes.
+Thousands of companies use FullStory every day to see their websites and native mobile applications through their users’ eyes.
 FullStory’s session replay and analytics capabilities help web teams troubleshoot bugs, support their customers, and build better experiences.
 To learn more about FullStory, visit our home page.

 What information is recorded?

-A website using FullStory may be recording any of the following information:
+A website or app using FullStory may be recording any of the following information:

 Typing (except sensitive information*)

-Usage patterns illuminate areas of a website that are confusing or underused, allowing web designers to improve their customer experience and build better features.
+Usage patterns illuminate areas of a website or app that are confusing or underused, allowing web designers to improve their customer experience and build better features.

 *Passwords, payment information, and Social Security numbers are excluded by default from being recorded.
 FullStory does not allow its customers to record these sensitive data under any circumstances according to its Acceptable Use Policy.

 Bugs and errors are often particular to a specific web browser or device type.
 This information helps developers build and ship fixes faster.

 **FullStory provides an option to actively discard IP data.
 Whether to use this feature is up to the discretion of individual data controllers according to their interpretation of the GDPR and its application to their business.